fields presents Mark Renner: paintings, prints, drawings, sound

 Renner has exhibited throughout the United States and in Europe.
 His work was selected for the 2010 Southern Open and The Harnett Biennial of American Prints, and he received first place honors in that year's Grand Prairie Juried Invitational.
 He currently resides in North Texas.

 Renner often creates music to accompany his artwork, and opening night will feature a solo performance by Renner.
-The event will also feature performances by Jana Horn and Sean Tomas.
+The event will also feature performances by Jana Horn and fields Editor in Chief Sean Redmond, performing as Sean Tomas.

 The following night, July 6, Renner will offer a full-band performance at Kinda Tropical, located at 3501 E. 7th St. The show will also feature performances by Distant Future, The Infinites, and Future Museums, who are launching their tour kickoff.